 This week’s Page Breaks session will return to our ‘Works Loved’ format.
 We often have a cohering theme, but this week we invite you to bring any favourite text.
 Are there books that you return to in difficult times?
 Passages you read for pleasure or relaxation?
 A text you’ve read recently but anticipate will stay … Continue reading “Works Loved”

 As Elon takes over Twitter, we’ll think about some creative literary uses of the platform.
 On Tuesday 8th November, our topic is the concise art of Twitter Fiction.
 Love it or hate it, come along to share your views – or find out what it is!

-Our next monthly Research Day is on Friday 25th February.
-This is an opportunity to work on your own research, while knowing that others are working at the same time.
-We’ll have periodic zoom calls to set and reflect on goals, and an afternoon session to share new ideas and any aspect of your research.
+Our next Research Day will be on Thursday 3rd November.
+This is an opportunity to work on your own research in a friendly and supportive environment, while knowing that others are working at the same time.
+We’ll have periodic zoom calls to set and reflect on goals, and an afternoon session to share new ideas … Continue reading “Research Day: Hocus Pocus Focus!
+(Thursday 3rd November)”

 Book Swap For our last Page Breaks session of the semester, we’re trying a new (festive!) format.
 Come with a book – and leave with a new one!
 Text Please bring any book you’d like to swap (something you loved, something that wasn’t for you – anything you’d like).
 We’ll provide envelopes so you can … Continue reading “Page Breaks: 1st Annual Festive Book Swap!”

 Please come along to the department staff research seminar in weeks 8 and 10 (all welcome from across the School).
 We will be running them in a hybrid format to facilitate participation, but apologies to those for whom this time is difficult.
 Please bring lunch; we will try and source some biscuits.
 Tues, Nov 15 (Week 8), … Continue reading “English Lit Department Research Seminar”